valancej/Docker-Image-Security/README.md

 - Password files
 - Files

-By following a policy-based compliance approach, organizations can vastly improve their container image posture by implementing Anchore policies tightly mapped to the above container image best practices.

 ## Example

 To see this in action, follow the instructions for installing [anchore-engine](https://github.com/anchore/anchore-engine) and the [anchore-cli](https://github.com/anchore/anchore-cli).